forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

     * Understand what users are involed in the story and if they are relavant to it.

 2. Create a Test Script
-    * Using the Description of the story...
+    * Using the Description of the story define the problem and solution of the story.
+    * Identify who will be reviewing and testing the story.

 3. Create Scenario for the story
     * With the defined task we create a Scenario with users that are relavant to the story.